sephirot47/3DRaytracer/README.md

-# 3DRaycaster
+# 3DRaytracer
-3D Raycaster made using SFML
+3D Raytracer from scratch.